- About

 Tourism, by its very nature, draws in guests from every corner of the world.
 A luxury hotel in Dubai might serve guests from Asia, Europe, and the Americas in a single day.
 As a result, the workforce in these businesses must be diverse as well as culturally sensitive.

 While this is an amazing opportunity for those who want to work abroad and experience diverse, international settings, it can sometimes lead to social missteps.
 Imagine a tour guide misinterpreting a cultural norm, unintentionally offending international tourists, or an employee at a multicultural resort not understanding how to interact with guests from other backgrounds.
-These situations point to the critical need for cultural sensitivity training that reflects the wide-ranging backgrounds of both employees and guests in tourism.
+These situations point to the need for cultural sensitivity training alongside emotional intelligence development, given the wide range of backgrounds represented among both employees and guests in tourism.

 According to the same study cited above, 35% of employees complained regarding the lack of opportunities for career advancements, while 50% reported that the promotional process itself was unclear.
 Additionally, they claimed that their companies provided no structured training programs.
 It's no wonder employees often feel unprepared for their roles.
 Consider a new employee at a bustling ski resort who is thrown into guest service without adequate training.
 The lack of preparation can damage customer satisfaction as well as lead to burnout and higher turnover, thus perpetuating a vicious cycle of dissatisfaction among both employees and customers.